NA-MIC/ProjectWeek/PW36_2022_Virtual/README.md

 ## Before Project Week
 1. Register [here](https://forms.gle/1zE3pDs59sJ4ENP96), it is free!
-2. Attend one or more preparation meetings (see next section) to present a project you intend to work on at PW, for which you are seeking collaborators or to join one of the projects proposed by others.
+2. Attend one or more preparation meetings to present a project you intend to work on at PW, for which you are seeking collaborators or to join one of the projects proposed by others.
 <!--3.
 Optionally attend a training workshop on the use of MONAILabel with 3D Slicer on AWS cloud resources on January 12 (the week before Project Week) 2-4pm EST.  To attend please [register here](https://forms.gle/sekN29otUGDrVALF6).-->
 4. Join the [Discord server](https://discord.gg/d5Q6b5ug8u) that will be used to communicate with your team during Project Week.
 Go to [this page](../common/Discord.md) for more info on the use of Discord during PW.